 Coeliac disease in children

-- Coeliac disease affects one in 100 children and up to three in 100 in some other European countries.
+- Coeliac disease affects one in 100 children in the UK.

 - Most children are undiagnosed and don’t get diagnosed until later in life.

-- Symptoms include diarrhoea and other gut symptoms, faltering growth or a change in growth pattern, irritability and a bloated tummy.
+- Symptoms include diarrhoea, constipation and other gut symptoms, faltering growth or a change in growth pattern, irritability and a bloated tummy.

 - In undiagnosed, untreated coeliac disease there is a greater risk of complications including impaired weight gain and growth problems, delayed puberty, iron deficiency anaemia, chronic fatigue and osteoporosis.